 The following are the differences and similarities between the CLAT and AILET exam patterns:

 CLAT contains two additional sections and includes a quantitative approaches portion that AILET does not have.
-Some of the important topics for each section in CLAT and AILET are given below.
+The important topics for each section in CLAT and AILET are given below.

 Sections |